Introduction

 NER (Named Entity recognition)

-In order to build NER for basic or custom entities, definitely will require a ton of labeled dataset.
+To create a NER for a basic or custom entity, you will definitely need a ton of labeled datasets.

 There could be different labeling methods like Stanford NER uses IOB encoding, spacy uses the start index and end index format.